 Requires more effort for cleaning spills and stains

-The SteamFast SF-375 Deluxe Canister Steam Cleaner is an easy way to clean hard floors.
+When we tested the SteamFast SF-375 Steam Cleaner, it offered an easy way to clean hard floors.
 This canister-style cleaner has a 48-ounce water tank that produces up to 90 minutes of steam.
 Ideal for homes with many square feet of tile, stone, or sealed wood floors, it offers variable steam levels to treat your floors right.
-As you transition from one type of hard floor to another, adjust the steam with the controls located on the handle of the steam cleaner.
+As you transition from one type of hard floor to another, you can adjust the steam with the controls located on the handle of the steam cleaner.
 The appliance comes equipped with 18 attachments, as well.
 However, the mop head with wet-dry cleaning pads is the ideal option for cleaning hard floors.

 This steam cleaner earned top marks for simple and fast assembly.
 Once the SteamFast SF-375 was ready to go, we tackled a soy sauce spill on tile and grout.
 The sponge pad appeared thick but wasn’t as absorbent as we anticipated.
 After six to eight passes on the floor, the spill disappeared.
 In total, the process took about two minutes.
-Though satisfied with the results, our tester did wish it took a little less elbow grease.
+Though we were satisfied with the results, we did wish it took a little less elbow grease.

 Price at time of publish: $190